-Many people consider Cleveland the home of rock and roll, after all, the Hall of Fame is there.
-Credit usually goes to Cleveland DJ Alan Freed for playing blues, swing, doo-wop, and rhythm and blues music on his radio show, uniting black and white audiences.
+Many people consider Cleveland the home of rock and roll; after all, the Hall of Fame is there.
+Credit usually goes to Cleveland DJ Alan Freed for playing blues, swing, doo-wop, and rhythm and blues music on his radio show, uniting diverse audiences.

 Exposing more listeners to rock music meant that the genre took off quickly, and it’s no surprise that Cleveland has spawned many songs about the town.
-Here are ten of the best songs about Cleveland.
+Here, we’ll go over are ten of the best songs about the Forest City.
+Read on!

-While this song only mentions Cleveland near the end, and it lists many other cities, Lewis himself said that he wrote the song for two reasons: the Allan Freed connection and in reference to a show in which the band played there.
+While this song only mentions Cleveland near the end and lists many other cities, Lewis himself said that he wrote the song for two reasons: the Allan Freed connection and in reference to a show in which the band played.

 Before the show, Lewis and his band scoffed at the idea that Cleveland audiences were better than their hometown fans in San Francisco.
-After the gig, Lewis wrote this song, originally titled “The Heart of Rock and Roll Is in Cleveland.”
+After the gig, he wrote this song, originally titled “The Heart Of Rock And Roll Is In Cleveland.”

-It was released as a single in 1984, part of the 1983 “Sports” album that spawned five top-ten hits, one of which was “The Heart of Rock and Roll.”
+It was released as a single in 1984, part of the 1983 Sports album that spawned 5 top-ten hits, one of which was “The Heart Of Rock And Roll.”

-The only reference to Cleveland in this song is the title, but that’s because the song is a blues instrumental (all twelve minutes of it).
+The only reference to Cleveland in this song is the title, but that is because the song is a blues instrumental—all twelve minutes of it.

-Parker was accompanied by names like Roy Eldridge on the trumpet, Stan Levey on drums, Ray Brown on bass, Herb Ellis on guitar, and the legendary Oscar Peterson playing the piano.
+In the song, Stitt was accompanied by big names like Roy Eldridge on the trumpet, Stan Levey on drums, Ray Brown on bass, Herb Ellis on guitar, and the legendary Oscar Peterson playing the piano.

-The text tells of a seemingly harrowing life growing up in the city, with mention of cops, weed, guns, and violence, but it’s still an ode to the group’s hometown.
-They are, after all, the biggest rap act to hail from the Forest City.
+The song tells of a seemingly harrowing life growing up in the streets of Forest City, with mention of evading cops, weed, guns, and violence.
+Despite this, “Cleveland Is The City” is still an ode to the group’s hometown.
+After all, the band is the biggest rap act to hail from the city being sung about.